MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 3. When authentication is completed, you will see the homepage displaying your name and organization.

 > [TIP!]
-> Homepage will look different if you partcipate in at least one engagement - you will see links to resources available to you.
+> Homepage will look different if you participate in at least one engagement - you will see links to resources available to you.

 ### Request access